inducer/pycuda/doc/source/driver.rst

   .. method::  get_descriptor_3d()

     Return a :class:`ArrayDescriptor3D` object for this 3D array, like the one that was used to create it.
+CUDA 2.0 and above only.

 .. class:: TextureReference()